 This verse alludes that God is most powerful, no opposition can successfully stand against, when God is with you.
-The people with confidence declare that God can be a witness against them if they do not obey – in light of their failure to follow through with obedience in this instance, it implies a callousness in their understanding and regard for God.
+The people with confidence declare that God can be a witness against them if they do not obey, and in light of their failure to follow through with obedience in this instance, it implies a callousness in their understanding and regard for God.

-We see a similar callousness exhibited in people’s behaviour when God’s grace, love and forgiveness are taken for granted.
-And along with an excuse that after all I am human and will falter, comes a justification to give into sinful desires, with no intentional steps towards changing sinful patterns, and thereby eclipsing the reality of a God who is also Holy and Just.
+For us: We see a similar callousness exhibited in people’s behaviour when God’s grace, love and forgiveness are taken for granted.
+And along with an excuse that after all I am human and will falter, comes a justification to give into sinful desires, with no intentional steps towards changing sinful patterns, and thereby eclipsing for themselves the reality of a God who is Holy and also Just.

 For us: How would we react when our heart is set upon something and God’s will for us is the exact opposite?
 Would our claims of faith and obedience ring hollow in light of our own desires?

 God’s will for them was to stay in Jerusalem, He promises to build them up, to keep them safe and to show compassion towards them and God specifies not only His will but the consequences of what would happen if they disobeyed and chose to go to Egypt.

 Jeremiah 42:21-22 says “I(Jeremiah) have told you today, but you still have not obeyed the Lord your God in all he sent me to tell you.
 So now, be sure of this: You will die by the sword, famine and plague in the place where you want to go to settle.”

 These words by Jeremiah were said at the end of speaking God’s word to them.
 They have already not obeyed, when they were yet to respond to Jeremiah.
 We see their verbal response a few verses later at the start of the next chapter.